mahulchak/mlift/README.md

 Here the delta file is the delta alignment from the nucmer run in step 2.
 You can use 's' or 'l' as the mode.
 When your complete interval is not present in the alignment, 's' will contract the interval to fit it inside the alignment, whreas 'l' will write 'NA' for your coordinate that is not covered in the alignment.
 I use 's' when I have to find partial of full gene duplications using mlift.
 The bed file should have the ref genome coordinates in the following tab separated format -

 	Chromosome_name	Start	End

+Output: The output will be in a file named 'lifted.txt'.
+It has 5 columns, the last two columns give you the sequences.